 Occasionally nod, smile, or make other gestures that show that you’re engaged in the conversation and understand the importance of listening skills.
 Refrain from folding your arms, since this may project an aura of defensiveness, impatience, or an unwillingness to accept what is being said.
 And again, avoid looking at your phone or watch throughout the conversation as this could communicate irritation or boredom.

-It’s possible to maintain eye contact and nod at the appropriate times and yet, not be fully engaged.
+It’s possible to maintain eye contact and nod appropriately and yet, not be fully engaged.
 Instead of thinking of your response—or what you plan to have for dinner—concentrate on what the speaker is trying to tell you.
 Being engaged in the conversation will make it clear that you respect the speaker and what they have to say.

 Most people intuitively understand that it’s disrespectful to interrupt someone, but they don’t often stop to think about the message that cutting them off actually communicates.
 Author Dianne Shilling has pointed out a few of the things you’re implicitly saying when you interrupt someone: